RockefellerArchiveCenter/bits_and_bytes/_posts/2017-06-19-principled-action-asserting-archival-principles-to-reduce-the-rac-backlog.md

   - finding aids
   - standards
 ---
-Several years ago RAC faced a dilemma familiar to many in our profession – a daunting processing backlog that was growing exponentially and depriving scholar’s and staff of access to many of the records held in our collections.
+Several years ago RAC faced a dilemma familiar to many in our profession – a daunting processing backlog that was growing exponentially and depriving scholar's and staff of access to many of the records held in our collections.
 Our collections are great resources of knowledge, but only if those resources are available to our users!

 To find a solution, we actively sought processing practices that reflect our values as an operating foundation, specifically the values of collaborating and sharing knowledge, disseminating information, promoting discovery in all its forms, and facilitating open and equitable access to all our archival holdings.
 Over the last year and a half, we shifted our strategy to processing by accession and implemented a standards-based approach which has been a resounding success thus far and has resulted in the processing and opening for research of over 4,500 cubic feet of records.
 This discussion will be the first in a series of posts about our processes and collaborations.
 I hope our experiences may be valuable and helpful to others.<!--more-->